Manishearth/manishearth.github.io/source/drafts/diplomat.md

 I like compiler design, and Diplomat is basically a compiler.
 It takes (`syn`-parsed) Rust code and transforms it through a series of intermediate representations into bindings.

-Diplomat, like `rustc`, has a two layers of AST: it has an "AST" (abstract syntax tree) that is basically a simplified version of the AST we get from `syn`, and an "HIR" (higher level intermediate representation) which has all of the paths resolved and a bunch of typechecking done.
+Diplomat, like `rustc`, has a two layers of abstract syntax tree style IRs: it has an "AST" (abstract syntax tree) that is basically a simplified version of the AST we get from `syn`, and an "HIR" (higher level intermediate representation) which has all of the paths resolved and a bunch of typechecking done.
 For example, [this](https://docs.rs/diplomat_core/latest/diplomat_core/hir/enum.Type.html) is the `Type` type, which contains a bunch of different variants for the different kinds of types supported in Diplomat.
-The various "Path" types which eventually can all be resolved via their [ids](https://docs.rs/diplomat_core/latest/diplomat_core/hir/enum.TypeId.html).
+The various "Path" types can all eventually be resolved via their [ids](https://docs.rs/diplomat_core/latest/diplomat_core/hir/enum.TypeId.html).

-TODO
+This originates from a design constraint of the proc macro: The proc macro cannot see the whole program, just the module it is tagged on.
+The AST is designed to not need whole-program information.
+As a consequence, it is less pleasant to work with.

-The HIR is very nice to work with, but needs whole-program information.
-The AST is lower level and finicky but it's only used by the proc macro (which doesn't have whole-program information) and to generate a the HIR.
+When doing `diplomat-tool` codegen, however, the AST is transformed into the HIR, which is *much* nicer to work with.
+Diplomat tries to do most of the pre-work resolving everything in the HIR, so that backends can write relatively simple transformations from the HIR into bindings.

 These days the _underlying_ C ABI model for Diplomat doesn't change often, so the AST and proc macro rarely change.
 New features are usually added via attributes or minor changes to the HIR, and backends can choose to adopt them when they want.